 News Flash!
 We're selling our house!

 David and I are too old and and tired to run the B&B anymore.
-(Despite the 80 years he'll be reaching in two months, David is still the handsome dude you see in the pictures.
-I'll leave my current appearance to your imagination.)
+Despite his 80 years as an inhabitant of this earth, David is still the handsome dude you see in the pictures.
+(I'll leave my current appearance to your imagination.)

 Our house in Hay Cove is lovely, big, and boasts a million-dollar view.
 Check out the photos in the website.
 We are leaving the bulk of the contents to the new owner.
 We're selling it as a house, but should you decide to run it as a B&B you'll have all the necessities to do so.
 Is there an energetic couple/family out there who would love to stay in Newfoundland, be self-employed, meet countless lovely guests (The very rare guest is grumpy, believe me!) from all over the world?
 Do you love to cook for a group?
 The culinary choices are yours for the creating.
 I loved cooking and serving huge and delicious breakfasts.
 Please use the contact form on the website if you'd like to inquire about buying our house.

 Welcome to Jenny's Runestone House.
 Canada Select tells us that a Bed and Breakfast is a private home where guests are welcomed.
 We are not a hotel.
 The distinction is important.
 David and I have opened our home to tourists because “we loves company,” as they say around here.
 Plain and simple.
 A couple who stayed with us made the observation that ours is an emotional investment.
 They were correct.
 We happen to be in one of the most gorgeous spots on earth, with lots of ocean around us and a wonderful absence of anything urban.
 When we compare our surroundings with pictures taken at the time of the famous archaeological excavations, there is almost no increase in the number of buildings.
 The entire population of Hay Cove could fit into a life boat.